 - Fortified milk products

 As always, talk to your doctor about your diet and your supplement regimen.
-You don’t want to increase your dose of vitamin D if it isn’t appropriate.
+You don’t want to increase your dose of vitamin D if it isn’t appropriate and don’t forget that taking supplements of any sort is only one part of an overall healthy lifestyle.